 - The bluefish stock entered a rebuilding plan in 2022 to rebuild the stock.
-The 2023 Management Track Assessment will use data through 2022 and provide updated stock status and biological reference points to be used for management in 2024-2025. - Recreational landings were 11.35 million pounds in 2022, a 1.11 million pound decrease compared with 2021. - In 2022, 80% of recreational bluefish catch was released while 20% was harvested, with the majority of harvest occurring from the shore mode and in state waters. - Commercial landings were 2.14 million pounds in 2022, a 0.07 million pound increase compared with 2021.
+The 2023 Management Track Assessment used data through 2022 and indicated that the stock was no longer overfished; however, not yet fully rebuilt to the biomass target. - Recreational landings were 11.08 million pounds in 2023, a 0.27 million pound decrease compared with 2022. - In 2023, 80% of recreational bluefish catch was released while 20% was harvested, with the majority of harvest occurring from the shore mode and in state waters. - Commercial landings were 2.67 million pounds in 2023, a 0.53 million pound increase compared with 2022.